mtumilowicz/solidity-token-design-patterns-workshop/README.txt

                             * relayer = service responsible for submitting transactions on behalf of users
                         * users sign a request (off-chain) for a specific action they want to perform on the blockchain
                             * includes information like the target contract, function to call, and any required parameters
+    * short address attack
+        * equivalent of minor SQL injection bug
+        * problem: leading zeros is taken from the amount, and given to the shortened address
+            * * means you've multiplied your amount by 1<<8 or 256
+                * after the exchange has checked your balance on their internal ledger
+            * reason: EVM pads all input data with 0s
+            * example
+                1. user B's address: 0xbbbbbb00
+                1. user A's balance: 512 tokens
+                1. A inputs B's address as 0xbbbbbb
+                1. site (incorrectly) interprets this as a valid address and constructs transaction
+                    * selector: 0x01020304
+                    * transaction: 0x01020304bbbbbbbb00000001
+                1. if we slice that back up into a 4-byte signature and 2 4-byte words
+                    * ['0x01020304', '0xbbbbbb00', '0x000001??']
+                1. any index into the transaction data that hasn't been provided returns 0s
+                    * trailing zeros do not change the actual address
+                        * `0x1234...5670` and `0x1234...567000` represent the same address
+                1. final argument being interpreted by the EVM as 0x00000100 = 256
+                    * 256
+                1. given that 256 is still less than 512 (your comment), the transaction succeeds
+            * most vulnerable to this were large, shared wallets
+                * example: exchange hot wallets
+        * solution: smart contract must validate the length of an address input
     * manipulating contract balance
         * problem: ether can be sent forcibly to a contract
             * if contract has some decision logic using `address(this).balance` - attacked can influence it